artilatw/docs/matrix800/backup_restore.md

-# System Backup and Restore using USB Type-C port
+# System Backup and Restore Guide

-The backup process packs the Linux kernel and filesystem into a single image file on a USB drive.
+The **Matrix-800** supports full system backup and restore functionality through its USB Type-C port.
+This feature allows you to create a complete image of the Linux kernel, root filesystem, and user data, which can then be restored onto another **Matrix-800** unit.

 > [!CAUTION]
 > Backup and restore operations are only supported between Matrix-800 units with **identical Linux kernel versions**.
 Before restoring, verify both the source and target devices report the same kernel version using `uname -r`.
 Restoring an image across different kernel versions may result in an unbootable or unstable system.

-## Backup
+## Backup (or Cloning)

 1. Prepare a USB drive with at least **16 GB** capacity, formatted as **FAT32**.